Manuel Berberian

 Manuel Berberian is an Iranian-Armenian earth scientist.
-He was born on the 27th of October, 1945 into an immigrant Armenian family in Tehran.
+He was born on the 27th of October 1945 into an immigrant Armenian family in Tehran.
 He specializes in earthquake seismology, active faulting and folding, active tectonics, continental tectonics, historical seismicity, archaeoseismicity, earthquake hazard minimization, geological mapping, and environmental science and engineering.

 Biography

-Berberian was born on October 27, 1945 into an immigrant Armenian family in Tehran.
+Berberian was born on October 27, 1945, into an immigrant Armenian family in Tehran.
 The family had previously fled Armenia during the Armenian genocide.

-Berberian received his Ph.D. degree in geophysics/Earth Science, majoring in earthquake seismology and active tectonics from the University of Cambridge, United Kingdom, in June 1981.
-He is the second Iranian and the first Armenian receiving a Ph.D. degree in Earth Sciences from Cambridge.
+His mother is an Assyrian Christian from Rezaiyeh, Iran.